forderud/WindowsClientAuth/README.md

 ProxyConfig.exe autoproxy https://mycompany.com/pac.pac
 ```

-Exampe of how to configure proxy server and bypadd list for all users:
+Exampe of how to configure proxy server and bypass list for all users:
 ```
 ProxyConfig.exe setproxy proxy.mycompany.com:8080 *.mycompany.com
 ```